navidJadid/openease-setup/README.md

         Then, in your terminal change to `<parent dir>/knowrob/docker` and run `docker build -t openease/knowrob .`
     - `openease-dockerbridge` container: Change to `<parent dir>/openease-dockerbridge` and run `docker build -t openease/dockerbridge .`

+    Note: If you have an Apple Silicon processor, it is strongly recommended to add the `--platform linux/amd64` flag as well.
+This runs slower and consumes more memory than a native build, but it would likely fail otherwise, at least according to our testing.
+This might become obselete in future, but at least as of now we recommend it.

     Alternatively, it is possible to build the containers with the update-script by passing the `-b` flag (s.
 [Workspace Update-Script](#workspace-update-script)).
 Make sure to follow the given steps, before executing the script.
+The script automatically detects if you have an Apple Silicon processor and passes the `--platform linux/amd64` flag to the build if necessary.

-    Side note: The `openease` and `knowrob` container will take some time to finish building.
-To save time, you can run the three builds in different terminals.
+    Note: The `openease` and `knowrob` container will take some time to finish building.
+If you have a multi-core processor, you can run the three builds in different terminals to save some time.

 ## Running the App